kubernetes/community/committee-product-security/README.md

 To understand how this file is generated, see https://git.k8s.io/community/generator/README.md
 --->
-# Product Security Committee
+# Security Response Committee

-The Kubernetes Product Security Committee is the body that is responsible for receiving and responding to reports of security issues in Kubernetes products.
+The Kubernetes Security Response Committee is the body that is responsible for receiving and responding to reports of security issues in Kubernetes products.

 ## Members